 I can understand the excitement and curiosity you might have when waiting to see and try those designs for real.

-You can display your designs in a school fair or open clothing sale.
+You can display your designs at a school fair or open clothing sale.
 The best place to test your products online is Facebook Marketplace.
+Here, you can sell clothes online easily as they have a huge community interested in such niches.

 Don’t know how to utilize FB Marketplace?
 I’d highly recommend you read How to sell on Facebook Marketplace and Facebook shop?